Field Trips

 For new birders and families, the Second Saturday Bird Walks are a great way to get started: these walks are always in the Yakima area, short (around 2 hours), over easy trails (1-2 miles) and on Saturday mornings for working people and families.

-Please come out and give one a try!
+Please come out and give our field trips a try!

-Directions: From Yakima, head west on US 12 about 4.4 past the stoplight in Naches to the junction with Highway 410.
-Turn left to stay on Highway 12.
-Continue southwest 2.0 miles to right before the Oak Creek Wildlife Recreation Area.
-You may park to the left along the highway in the trail parking lot or contiue and turn right into the large Recreation Area lot.
-Display your Discover Pass in your window.
+Directions: From Yakima, head west on US 12 about 4.4 miles past the stoplight in Naches to the junction with Highway 410.
+Turn left to stay on US 12.
+Continue 2.0 miles to the Oak Creek Wildlife Recreation Area.
+You may park on the left side of the highway at the trail head, or continue on and turn right into the Oak Creek Wildlife Recreation Area parking lot.
+If you use the Oak Creek Wildlife Recreation lot, you will need a Discover Pass.
+Contact ses1440@outlook.com with questions, but you do not need to sign up in advance.

 Yellow-breasted Chat, photo: Sarah Shippen